Hide table of contents

 • Which opportunities might allow us to extend timelines?

-• What are the opportunities in terms of reducing the risk of AGI used by a malicious actor?
+• What are the opportunities for reducing the risk of AGI used by a malicious actor?

 • We should be thinking of using strategies that seem robust across scenarios.
 For example, building trust / political capital.